jdevoo/admin-on-rest-demo-java-rest/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](#running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-### `npm run deploy`

-Deploy the build to GitHub gh-pages.

 ## Back-End

-This backend implementation is the result of considerable effort to use admin-on-rest as front-end but migrate away from FakeRest (JS) to Java Spring backend/MySQL.
-The main reasons including: lack of versioning for backend changes (we had to take data dumps and keep a txt with changes), time consuming configuration of Views involving many entities and fields, in need of many (some times non-existing) plugins to do common things, not native REST implementation, queries involving a ton of tables due to Drupal field reusability among different nodes, difficulty combining Drupal tables with flat tables for big-data and analytics, etc.
+This backend implementation allows the use of admin-on-rest as front-end replacing FakeRest (JS) with Java Spring backend/MySQL.

 ## Configuration

-You need a database called demo.
+Create a database called demo in MySQL.
 The credentials are being configured in application.properties.
-Open the project using existing resources and select Maven from IntelliJ Idea menu.
-Run ReactAdminDemoApplication.java that will start a Java Spring Boot Application on http://localhost:8080
+Run with mvn spring-boot:run or from jar.

 ### Features